 Your Student Support Officer will be able to help you find the information you've missed and develop a study plan to help you catch up.

-You may have already received an email inviting you to a meeting with your Academic Advisor or Personal Tutor.
+You may have already received an email inviting you to a meeting with your Advisor.
 You can look up who it is and their contact details via the MySIS student record system.
 Your Student Support Officer will also be able to point you in the right direction.

 The Library has lots of information for new students to help you get used to using the facilities.
 We also have extensive support services for all students, including the Advice and Counselling Service, the Disability and Dyslexia Service, and the Language Centre.
 Find out about all the support available to you on the student webpages: my.qmul.